-Heyward, Darvish lead Cubs to sweep of Brewers with 7-2 win
+Darvish, Heyward help Cubs sweep Brewers with 7-2 win

+CHICAGO (AP) — After a frustrating start with the Chicago Cubs, Yu Darvish is starting to live up to his big free-agent contract.

-CHICAGO (AP) — Jason Heyward drove in three runs, Yu Darvish pitched five effective innings and the Chicago Cubs beat the slumping Milwaukee Brewers 7-2 on Sunday to sweep their weekend series.
+Darvish pitched five effective innings, Jason Heyward drove in three runs and the Cubs beat the slumping Milwaukee Brewers 7-2 on Sunday to sweep their weekend series.

 Heyward and Kyle Schwarber homered as the NL Central leaders won for the 11th time in 13 games at Wrigley Field.
 Anthony Rizzo collected four hits.

+“He’s pitching as well as anybody in the league right now,” Maddon said.

+“He’s nasty, period; I’ve always felt that way about Yu,” Heyward said.
+“Right now, I feel like he’s settled in, relaxed and he’s not trying to do too much.”

-Christian Yelich hit his major league-best 37th homer for Milwaukee, which has dropped four straight and six of seven.
-The third-place Brewers trail the Cubs by four games.
+Christian Yelich hit his major league-best 37th homer for Milwaukee, which has dropped six of seven.
+The third-place Brewers trail the Cubs by four games after being outscored 17-5 in the series.

 Milwaukee rookie Trent Grisham picked up his first major league hit in the first and his first homer in the eighth.
 He went 3 for 4 in his third big league game.